fumlig/libchess/docs/chess.md

 board();
 ```

-Empty board.
+Default board.

-Construct board without any pieces on it.
+Construct board with pieces in their initial positions.

 -----